-Image after 9x9Gaussian filtering, $\sigma=2.0$
+Image after 9x9Gaussian filtering, σ =2.0

-- Gaussian filtering works very well for images affected by Gaussian noise. - It is not very effective in removing Salt and Pepper noise.
+- Gaussian filtering works very well for images affected by Gaussian noise - It is not very effective in removing Salt and Pepper noise.
+Small σ values do not remove the Salt & Pepper noise, while large σ values blur the image too much.